SimonMaracine/brick-breaker/README.md

 ## Structure

-The project is strucured in modules (or subprojects), where each module is either a C++ library or executable.
+The project is structured in modules (or subprojects), where each module is either a C++ library or executable.

     As of commit 8734f67: